 Yin Yoga Classes

-Following yoga videos online is a great way to start yin yoga classes in the comfort of your home.
+Following on demand yoga videos online is a great way to start yin yoga classes in the comfort of your home.
 YogaTonic UK have created a selection of options for your yoga practice at home.

 Yin classes are included in both the monthly subscription packages below.
 Each week there is 1 live streamed yin yoga class, from our yoga studio, whilst there are 15 filmed videos to watch whenever you want.